 On the lighter side, Chimay White is a perfectly brewed, sweet, hoppy, and balanced Tripel.
 Bursting with carbonation, this 8% ABV blonde beer shows off delicious banana esters and spicy Trappist yeast.
 This harmonizes elegantly with the finest pale malts and subtle noble hops.

-3 Fonteinen has a storied history making exceptional blended lambic dating back to the late 19th century.
-The business has changed hands a few times, but has always maintained a commitment to delicious, hand-blended lambic beer.
-In 1953, the blendery was purchased by Gaston Debelder, who became the architect of the 3 Fonteinen brand adored by millions today.
+3 Fonteinen has a storied history of making exceptional blended lambic dating back to the late 19th century.
+The business has changed hands a few times but has always maintained a commitment to delicious, hand-blended lambic beer.
+In 1953, the blender was purchased by Gaston Debelder, who became the architect of the 3 Fonteinen brand adored by millions today.

 Armand, Gaston’s son, eventually took over as master blender and manager at 3 Fonteinen.
 He oversaw a massive expansion, including the addition of an on-site brewery and coolship.
 Armand grew 3 Fonteinen into one of the most important beer brands in Belgium.

 Though ownership has recently changed yet again, the new owners are committed to the same quality and quest for excellence.
 A pure testament to the craft of lambic beer, their Cuvee Armand Gaston is a flawless Gueuze that carries the name of the father-son duo.
 This special lambic is expertly blended, with lambic produced only at 3 Fonteinen.
 Bright funky citrus mixes with balanced acidity, making for one of the world’s best Gueuze – or sour beers in general.